 - the SDFDR program Application – Download here

 - Personal statement* (Typically 2-3 pages, but there is no specific length requirement)

-- 3 letters of recommendation that include information about how the SDFDR program could benefit you and how you would enrich the SDFDR program
+- 3 letters of recommendation; if possible, writers can include information about how the SDFDR program could benefit the candidate and how the candidate would enrich the SDFDR program

 *Applicants should discuss the following important elements in their personal statement: